Lightnet/sdl3_vulkan_flecs/README.md

 - ImGui Integration:
     - made into command buffer imgui system to handle render vulkan
     - Workaround for input handler crash by checking initialization in the main loop.
+    - This wrapper from imgui to cimgui for c++ wrapper to c.

+- Render Text "Hello World"
+  - Using free type font.
+  - not yet module.

 - Flecs Logging (WIP):
     - Custom logging system using Flecs, still under development.